-- 8) Non-Tribal Trusts.
+- must contain written permission pursuant to WP&P 10-103(6) above of all owners with the possessory interest for portions of the water development located on those lands. - 8) Non-Tribal Trusts.
 For applications with any portions of points of diversion, places of use, or conveyances located on non-tribal lands held in trust, the trustee(s) or trust executor(s) must provide original signatures or written consent on behalf of the trust for portions of the water development located on those lands.
 A copy of the active and enacted trust that designates who is authorized to act on behalf of the trust is required.
 If documentation is determined to be difficult to interpret or inconclusive, the OE may require the applicant to provide a written statement from an attorney that is licensed to practice law in Montana that explains that the trust is active, in order, and identifies who is authorized to act on behalf of the trust. - 9) Properties Under a Contract for Deed.
 For applications with parcels that are under a contract for deed, both the transferor(s) and the transferee(s) must sign water right applications with original signatures.
 Water rights approved by the OE will be issued to both the transferor(s) and the transferee(s).
 If the contract for deed is finalized before the OE issues a water right, the transferee may provide a copy of the deed and file an Application Owner Update Form (620F) with the OE and any subsequent issuances will list only the transferee(s).
-If the contract for deed is finalized after the OE issues a water right, the transferee(s) with the OE and any subsequent issuances will not provide the transferee(s) must file a Water Right Ownership Form (608) with the Montana DNRC Water Resources Division. - 10) Corporate Ownership.
+If the contract for deed is finalized after the OE issues a water right, the transferee(s) must file a Water Right Ownership Form (608) with the Montana DNRC Water Resources Division. - 10) Corporate Ownership.
 For applications with any portions of points of diversion, places of use, or conveyances located on corporation owned lands, the corporation executor(s) must provide original signatures or written consent on behalf of the corporation for portions of the water development located on those lands.
 A copy of the active and enacted articles of incorporation, operating agreement, or bylaws that clearly designate who is authorized to act on behalf of the corporation is required along with proof that the corporation is allowed to do business in Montana.
 If documentation is determined to be difficult to interpret or inconclusive, the OE may require the applicant to provide a written statement from an attorney who is licensed to practice law in the State of Montana or the CSKT Tribal Court that certifies the corporation is active, in order, and identifies who is authorized to act on behalf of the corporation. - 11) Tribal Trust.
-For applications with any portions of points of diversion, places of use, or conveyances located on tribal trust lands, the CSKT Lands Department must provide original signatures or written consent on behalf of the trust for portions of the water development located on those lands. - 12) Individual Tribal Trust.
-For applications with any portions of points of diversion, places of use, or conveyances located on individual tribal trust lands, the owner of that land must provide original signatures or written consent on behalf of the trust for portions of the water development located on those lands.
-A copy of the public version of the TSR documenting ownership of the individual tribal trust lands is required.
+For applications with any portions of points of diversion, places of use, or conveyances located on tribal trust lands, the CSKT Lands Department may provide written consent on behalf of the Tribes for an applicant to complete work to put a water use application to beneficial use.
+The Tribal Lands Department, at their discretion, may require rights-of-way, easements or other access documentation.
+The Department may also, at their discretion, require water use and/or operation and maintenance plans for activities on Tribal Trust Land. - 12) Individual Tribal Trust.
+For applications with any portions of points of diversion, places of use, or conveyances located on individual tribal trust lands, the owner, or owners, of that land must provide original signatures or written consent on behalf of the trust for portions